AIHub-1/AIHub-Brain/README.md

 		<b>Comprehensive collection of EEG signal preprocess/analysis codes.</b>
 			<ul>
 				<li>It primarily focuses on the analysis of brainwave data.</li>
-				<li>The repository features different versions for Motor Imagery (MI), Steady-State Visual Evoked Potential (SSVEP), and Event-Related Potential (ERP).</li>
+				<li>This folder features different versions for Motor Imagery (MI), Steady-State Visual Evoked Potential (SSVEP), and Event-Related Potential (ERP).</li>
 				<li>It serves as an invaluable resource for neuroscience researchers and data scientists.</li>
-				<li>The repository's content is particularly useful for those interested in EEG data processing and brain-computer interfaces.</li>
+				<li>This content is particularly useful for those interested in EEG data processing and brain-computer interfaces.</li>
 			</ul>
 </div>